marymarkart/CMPE131-02-Team5/meetings.md

   - Faith: Reviewed and merged pull requests.
   - Adrien: Worked on Account creation, and profiles for user signup and database

-- Both members reviewed the examples for functional requirements and each made their own suggestions on seperate branches.
+- Members put together the work done by each member to create the profile page and database for users.

 ### 2022-05-04 at 21:00
 - Kevin, Faith, Adrien, Rishi